gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 A quiz is a single match between a set of teams, **typically though not always 3**.
 Each team consists of **between 1 to 3 quizzers**.
 Each quiz contains a set of *queries*.
 A query contains a *prompt* and ideal *reply*, both of which are derived from the material.
 Each quiz is governed by a *quiz magistrate (QM)* who is ultimately responsible for the fair and timely conduct of the quiz.
 The QM may choose to delegate a portion of their responsibilities to other officials.

-Quizzers sits in a row of chairs facing the audience and officials table.
-An officials table occupies space between the quizzers and the audience.
-The officials sits at the officials table facing the quizzers.
+Quizzers sit in a row of chairs facing the audience and officials’ table.
+An officials’ table occupies space between the quizzers and the audience.
+The officials sit at the officials table facing the quizzers.

 Teams may but are not required to designate a coach for each quiz.
 Designated coaches sit in the front row of the audience.

 ### 2.1.
 Query Process

-For each query in the quiz, the QM follows the following process.
+For each query in the quiz, the QM follows the following process:

 #### 2.1.1.
 Announcement